Pistol (miniseries)

-Pistol is a British biographical drama miniseries created by Craig Pearce for FX that follows Sex Pistols guitarist Steve Jones and the band's rise to prominence and notoriety.
-The series was announced in January 2021, and was directed by Danny Boyle.
-It premiered on Hulu on 31 May 2022.
+Pistol is a British biographical musical drama television miniseries about British punk band the Sex Pistols.
+It was created by Craig Pearce for FX and directed by Danny Boyle.
+The series follows Sex Pistols guitarist Steve Jones and the band's rise to prominence and notoriety.
+It premiered on FX on Hulu in the US and Disney+ in the UK on 31 May 2022.

 Premise

 The six-part series follows Sex Pistols guitarist Steve Jones and the band's rise to prominence and notoriety.